 Honoring a Legacy of Care for Land and Community

-The Joe D. Shelton Memorial Award seeks to honor the life and teachings of Joe Shelton, a gifted farmer and leader who devoted his life to serving others at Broetje Orchards.
+The Joe D. Shelton Memorial Award honors the life and teachings of Joe Shelton, a gifted farmer and leader who devoted his life to serving others at Broetje Orchards.

 Joe served with humility and joy, and he held a deep respect for the land and all those who worked there.
 He loved his family, being out in nature, and farming.
 He believed that everyone deserved an opportunity to work so that children could be raised in healthy, thriving communities.